mcinteerj/rdbms-mdb-migration-workshop/guides/medium/data-migration/README.md

 ## Query

-For this exercise in the start section the query will be **'SELECT * FROM customers'** because we want to build our MongoDB Database with one document per Customer.
+For this exercise in the start section the query will be **'SELECT * FROM customers ORDER BY subscriber_id DESC'** because we want to build our MongoDB Database with one document per Customer and we will use the order in a later step for performance.
 This query will return all of the values countained in the customers table.
 You can try the query on your MySQL shell to see what the data looks like.